Skip to content

 St Kilda Channel & Port River, Mutton Cove and North Arm - Salmon Trout and Bream.
 Yellowfin Whiting, Snook & Salmon Trout.
 A few Snook northern edge of the silt grounds.

 Land-Based: Good lunch time low tide to rake crabs or try for Yellowfin Whiting on the flats of the northern metro beaches.
-Or between Seacliff and Port Noarlunga.
+Or for Yellowfin between Seacliff and the beach between Port Noarlunga and the Onkaparinga Mouth.
+Looks like the annual Mullet run has started with fish available from beaches in the south east all the way through to the far west coast.
+Mullet are a great for the kids to catch and good to eat fresh.

 West Lakes: Try for Bream, Flathead and Salmon Trout small Mulloway–Trumpeters